-While many people associate ghostwriters with celebrity memoirs, the industry can cover anything from business writing to SEO writing, making it very versatile and flexible.
+While many people associate ghostwriters with celebrity memoirs, the industry can cover anything from business writing, Resume writing to SEO writing, making it very versatile and flexible.
 If you are just starting out, create a portfolio of pieces you have previously written for clients or your personal blog.
 Ghostwriting is the perfect side hustle for those with limited time as you can set how many projects you take on.

 Renting out your spare room

 If you have an unoccupied room in your home and you don’t mind entertaining strangers every now and then, putting it up for rent through platforms like Airbnb can be a fantastic way to earn passive income.